Olatz Ganboa: Private life

 He currently lives in Bilbao.
 He is in a relationship with actor Mikel Losada.
 In 2016 he and Ganboa represented Los amantes del Casco Viejo, a theatre production of the Arriaga Theatre.
 They also recorded the series Etxekoak together, on ETB 1, in full confinement due to the COVID pandemic in 2020.

-His father is Jon Ander Gamboa, General Secretary of the Basque Football Federation between 1993 and 2014.
+His father is Jon Ander Gamboa, lawyer and sports executive, former General Secretary of the Basque Football Federation between 1993 and 2014.